AIML-research/AIML-research.github.io/_pages/EiriniNtoutsi.md

 #### 4. Other scientific activities

+- Research Track co-chair for <a href="https://2024.ecmlpkdd.org/" target="_new">ECML PKDD 2024</a>, flagship European ML and DM conference.
-- TBA
+-
 #### 5. Other academic activities

-- Representative of the Department of Computer Science at UniBwM at the <a href="https://ft-informatik.de/" target="_new">Fakultätentag Informatik (FTI), the association of computer science departments and faculties at German universities</a>.
+- Representative of the Department of Computer Science at UniBwM at the <a href="https://ft-informatik.de/" target="_new">Fakultätentag Informatik (FTI)</a>, the association of computer science departments and faculties at German universities.
 - Co-Organizer of the <a href="https://www.unibw.de/code/events/kolloquium" target ="_new">CODE Colloquium</a> (HT23, WT24).
 - Member of the AG-Lehre, Faculty of Electrical Engineering and Computer Science, Leibniz University Hannover (LUH).
 - Member of the AG-AG-Chancenvielfalt, Faculty of Electrical Engineering and Computer Science, Leibniz University Hannover (LUH).